CursorHop vs Synergy

 The honest read

 Synergy is old.
-Old C++ codebase, multi-step setup that still wants hostnames and port configs, and a long public track record of connection drops on busy networks.
-Synergy 3 is a modernization of the UI, not the underlying architecture.
-It works — you'll feel the weight.
+The Synergy 1 C++ core still backs the modern app, and the product has a long public track record of connection drops on busy networks.
+Synergy 3 rebuilt the GUI and added auto-config, but the underlying engine is unchanged.
+It works - you'll feel the weight.

 CursorHop started from the complaints Synergy users have been making for a decade.
 A Rust input pipeline at ~7 ms median latency.
-Noise encryption on every tier, not gated behind Pro. mDNS auto-discovery — no hostnames, no manual IPs.
+Noise encryption on every tier, not gated behind Synergy's Plus or Max. mDNS auto-discovery with zero config.
 Native drag-drop file transfer at 70 Mbps.
 Setup in under a minute.

 The one honest gap: Synergy supports Linux.
 CursorHop doesn't yet.
 If that's your deal-breaker, pick Synergy.
 For every other desk - Windows, macOS, or both - the trade isn't close.